paradyo/library-ui/README.md

 ## Deployment

-Deploy it to S3 bucket.
+Deploy it to S3 bucket the build folder.

 ## 📖 TODO